dkaiser014/gobup/README.md

 > Successfully copied /home/user/Documents/root_folder/ content to /home/user/Documents/backup_folder/
 ```

-After running this command the temporal file will get removed from the `root_directory`

-**Note:** this command will only work if the log file is already created.
+**Note:** this command will only work if the log file is already created and initialized.

 ## TODO's